ukparliament/weeknotes.data-search/17/index.md

 ### Data platform

-On Wednesday Samu met with [Jamie](https://twitter.com/oddtype) and [Matt](https://twitter.com/mattrayner) for a technical meeting with a vendor we're assessing for providing content management as a service to the new website.
+On Wednesday, Samu met with [Jamie](https://twitter.com/oddtype) and [Matt](https://twitter.com/mattrayner) for a technical meeting with a vendor we're assessing for providing content management as a service to the new website.
 Jamie led the discussion with the vendor's solution architect.
 Samu thinks it's looking really good and he's excited about integrating 'content' to our data offering.

+[Jianhan](https://twitter.com/jianhanzhu) worked on an [OData](https://en.wikipedia.org/wiki/Open_Data_Protocol) service for the data platform API.
+He wrote code to map OData query options to [SPARQL queries](https://en.wikipedia.org/wiki/SPARQL) and return data to be consumed by users.
+The OData service is generic with all classes and their inheritances generated programmatically from underlying data models.

 ### Search

+#### Parliamentary material search

 We went live last week with the migrated search systems which were shifted from our old cloud provider to our new one.
 We took advantage of the opportunity to, where possible, move to [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) solutions such as containers.
 We also updated web servers, operating systems, etc.

 The move is showing cost savings of over 90%.
 Which is not to be sniffed at.
 We were also surprised by the performance improvement, which stands at around 2-3 times as fast.
 We now have control over things we previously didn't such as networking and security, and have access to metrics and monitoring which means we can pursue things like automated solutions to common problems.

-Alex, Mike and Samu spent some time investigating an error report for Parliamentary Search (a search service available to internal users only) where searching between two dates ignores the 'from' part of the date filter.
+Alex, Mike and Samu spent some time investigating an error report from an external user for the [Parliamentary material search](http://search-material.parliament.uk/).
+Searching between two dates ignores the 'from' part of the date filter.
 Making it half-useless.
 Unfortunately they couldn’t find any quick workarounds or hacks so they queried the index directly and exported the search results for the user as a short term fix.
 Samu realised that it would be possible for us to create something to query the index as a longer term workaround.

+#### Web search

 On Monday PDS hosted the Product People event.
 Dia presented the new website search and demoed the [dungerous doogs](https://beta.parliament.uk/search?q=dungerous+doogs) query.
 It went well.